 - Initial plans for critical thinking, reflection, student research, and classroom dialogues that are directly tied with field experience and pedagogical goals, after discussion with OSL staff, Ann-Marie Foley (email@example.com) or Yvonn Binfield (firstname.lastname@example.org).
 (Actual execution of these plans will be conducted during the grant period).
 The proposal should include the evidence of the meeting between the PI and OSL staff.

 - Total funds requested (up to $2,500) and brief plans for use of funds (Note.
-It could be used for faculty summer salaries and benefits, meetings, research, or supplies for teaching or learning)
+It could be used for the portion of faculty summer salaries and benefits, meetings, research, or supplies for teaching or learning)

 - Expected time/schedules of course offering with service learning contents in the PI’s unit and long-term expectations for course offerings in HES

 Successful applicants will have access to their funds during the project period.
 Uses of funds are very flexible as long as they adhere to standard University guidelines for grant or departmental funds and promote group activities (including faculty summer salaries and benefits, meetings, research, or supplies for teaching or learning).

 Proposals will be reviewed by a committee consisting of the Associate Dean for Research and Graduate Studies, Director of HES Student Services, Associate Dean for Extension, and possible outside evaluators.